sts10/blog-hugo/content/post/mastodon-introduction.md

 +++
-title = "Mastodon: An Introduction" tags = []
+title = "Using Mastodon: An Introduction" tags = []
 subtitle = ""
 comments = "true"